Elizabeth Mordaunt, Viscountess Mordaunt: Intelligencer in Calais

 In July 1659, John’s arrest was ordered for a second attempt at arranging an uprising, and Elizabeth also 'intended to escape, being much sought for by the rebels in England.'
 He escaped to France in September and Elizabeth, whose second child had been born in April that year, joined him a month later.
 Remaining in Calais alone, she began the main phase of her role as a Royalist intelligencer, passing encrypted letters between her husband, the king, and other conspirators, with the support of the Queen of Bohemia.
-Her relatives acknowledged how much she enjoyed the danger of it:since you have scaped the danger, cannot say I am very sorrie you have been in some, for in the age we live, tis not easie to sever suffering from the honour of doing one’s dutie; And I know you prefere that so much before the lazy quiet most here place their happinesse in.Her diary for this period records occasional thanks to God for deliverance from danger and asks forgiveness for dissembling and lying.
+Her relatives acknowledged how much she enjoyed the danger of it:since you have escaped the danger, cannot say I am very sorrie you have been in some, for in the age we live, tis not easie to sever suffering from the honour of doing one’s dutie; And I know you prefere that so much before the lazy quiet most here place their happinesse in.Her diary for this period records occasional thanks to God for deliverance from danger and asks forgiveness for dissembling and lying.